Major Brent Beardsley

 Journalist, author and non-resident fellow at MIGS.

 Michael Petrou is a two-time National Magazine Award-winning journalist and author who has reported from across Europe, Africa, the Middle East and Central Asia.
 His latest book, Is This Your First War?
 Travels Through the Post-9/11 Islamic World, won the Ottawa Book Award for non-fiction.
 Petrou has a DPhil in Modern History from the University of Oxford.
 He is also a non-resident fellow at the Montreal Institute for Genocide and Human Rights Studies.
 Michael Petrou write for OpenCanada.

-(1971) 17 years of public administration and international experience covering the UN, NATO, World Bank, Canadian diplomacy and private sector ventures.
-Diego has worked on institutional/social reconstruction, civil-military coordination and humanitarian issues in Afghanistan, Iraq, Kosovo, Haiti, Dominican Republic, Jordan, Timor Leste, Colombia Pakistan, Indonesia (Banda Aceh), Liberia and now back in Iraq.
+International advisor and Consultant, 18 years of public administration and international experience covering the UN, NATO, World Bank, Canadian diplomacy and private sector ventures.
+Diego has worked on institutional/social reconstruction, civil-military coordination and humanitarian issues in Central African Republic, Afghanistan, Iraq, Kosovo, Haiti, Dominican Republic, Jordan, Timor Leste, Colombia Pakistan, Indonesia (Banda Aceh), Liberia and Iraq.
 He also served as Senior Peacekeeping Officer at DFAIT.
-Associate Fellow of the Raoul-Dandurand Chair in Strategic and Diplomatic Studies at Université de Quebec a Montreal, Canadian Observatory for Humanitarian Operations and Lecturer in Humanitarian Action at the Pontificia Universidad Javeriana (Cali, Colombia) and in Humanitarian Practice at Royal Roads University (BC, Canada).
+Associate Fellow of the Raoul-Dandurand Chair in Strategic and Diplomatic Studies at Université de Quebec a Montreal, the Montreal Institute for Genocide and Human Rights Studies and Lecturer in Humanitarian Action, Reconciliation/Mediation, Post-Conflict recovery and urban conflict in universities in Canada and abroad

 Dr. Mario Silva